tutti/ExcavatinatorAPI/README.md

 #### race.events.updated
 Triggered whenever the race object might have changed in some way, or one of its artifacts might have.
 No arguments passed.

+#### Excavatinator.events.cratesUpdated
+Triggered whenever the crate information changes, such as when the player crates an artifact or completes a new one.
+No arguments passed.

+#### Excavatinator.events.enterDigsite
+Triggered whenever the player enters a digsite.
+Passes the digsite as argument.

+#### Excavatinator.events.leaveDigsite
+Triggered whenever the player leaves a digsite, or the digsite goes away for any other reason (e.g. it's completed).
+No arguments passed.

+#### Excavatinator.events.newDigsiteFind
+Triggered whenever the player makes a new find.
+Does not trigger when the player locates fragments at a previously known find.
+Passes the find as argument.

+#### Excavatinator.events.digsitesUpdated
+Triggered whenever the active digsite data changes.
+This includes when the player makes a first find at a digsite, which makes the digsite's race known.

 #### Excavatinator.events.artifactUpdated
 Triggered whenever an artifact's updated event triggers.
 Passes the updated artifact as argument.